alisw/AliPhysics/MUON/READMEmchda.txt

 Two input files located in the DAQ Detector database (DetDB) are needed:

-- muontrkcalibvalues: which attributes to each the run index (1->11) its corrresponding DAC value.
+- muontrkcalibvalues: which attributes to each run index (1->11) its corrresponding DAC value.
 The other parameters are used to tune the fit procedure (for expert).
 The last parameter indicates the number of events to be read: if "0" all events in the run are read, if not the parameter indicates the maximum number of events to be read.
 Default values are listed below

 \verbatim